swfans/syndwars-re-helpers/README.md

 * `xml` format is developed for more complex sharing of symbols between Ida Pro and Ghidra.
 Use Ghidra IDAPro Extensions to load them into any of these tools.

+## Quick start - ghidra or IDA Pro

+Here is a simple quick start procedure, to use these files with _IDA Pro_ or _ghidra_ - the two most popular tools (sorry BinaryNinja fans!).

+1. Download _ghidra_.
+Yes, even if you want to use IDA Pro.
+That's the first step, don't question it.

+2. [IDA Only] The _ghidra_ distribution includes a plugin for use with _IDA Pro_.
+The _XML exporter plugin_ is
+ used to export databases as XML files so that they can be imported into both tools.
+This allows to migrate between these disassemblers, both ways.
+To add the _XML exporter plugin_ to your IDA installation, locate the folders in the `<ghidra_dir>/Extensions/IDAPro` folder.
+Get IDA Pro version which the exporter supports, and copy the python files into `<IDA_dir>/plugins`.

+3. [ghidra Only] Install Java JDK which your version of _ghidra_ supports, and then install _ghidra_.
+I'm serious, check the JDK version carefully, or this will not be as quick as you expect.

+4. Open the proper binary executable file from `bin` folder into your tool of choice, you may skip analysis as the XML replaces everything.
+Then use _XML importer plugin_ to load the `.xml` file from `symbols` folder.

+5. Done.
+You're ready to go.

+Have a fascinating experience!